 Flowers and floral arrangements are an integral part of any wedding, and an aspect that requires a little more planning in the Turks and Caicos than at other destinations.

 Flowers for sale in the Turks and Caicos, like many specialty food and wine products, are typically imported, and it's necessary to schedule well in advance to ensure that they're ready on time.
-The usual market for fresh flowers here isn't large, so local florists typically maintain a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolate arrangements, cards, and non-perishables, with a collection suitable for every occasion, from a birthday to an anniversary.
+The usual local market for fresh flowers isn't significant, so florists typically maintain a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolate arrangements, cards, and non-perishables, with a collection suitable for every occasion, from a birthday to an anniversary.
 Flower delivery is available on the island of Providenciales in the Turks and Caicos.